0HugoHu/ECE564-AssetMgmt/README.md

 ### 4. ACL (Access Control List)

+Access Control Lists (ACLs) are a security mechanism that defines who has access to assets, buckets, networks, storage, and files.
+ACLs can also define what level of access users have
 - ACL is supported at the server end.
 - Each URL query contains `acl_id` as parameter, or default ACL will be used.